EmielGeeraerts/GetandCleanData_CourseProject/README.md

 Script to create tidy datasets starting from the described input material.

 ### ActivityRecognition.csv
-A tidy dataset created by passing running the run_analysis.R script, the variables and data of which are described in CodeBook.md
+A tidy dataset created by passing running the run_analysis.R script, the variables and data of which are described in CodeBook.md.

 ### AverageActivityRecognition.csv
-A tidy dataset, similar to ActivityRecognition.csv, but instead containing the average of each variable for each activity and each subject
+A tidy dataset, similar to ActivityRecognition.csv, .but instead containing the average of each variable for each activity and each subject.